pudly/schmopera-hugo/content/articles/heavy-scenes-the-fast-lane-to-a-great-rehearsal-room.md

 date = "2016-07-01T20:35:00-06:00"
 lastmod = "2016-07-02T08:53:00-06:00"
 publishDate = "2016-07-01T21:52:00-06:00"
 short_description = "Rehearsing comedy is a picky thing, and at least it comes with work-mandated jokes.
-Rehearsing tragedy can really underscore an artist's maturity, willingness to be vulnerable, and the respect that is the inevitable cornerstone of any collaborative work.
-It's an odd thing, to be grateful for a rape scene.
-Perhaps it shouldn't be surprising that the heaviest of onstage stories are the best at fostering offstage relationships." slug = "heavy-scenes-the-fast-lane-to-a-great-rehearsal-room" title = "Heavy scenes: the fast lane to a great rehearsal room"
+Rehearsing tragedy can really underscore an artist&#039;s maturity, willingness to be vulnerable, and the respect that is the inevitable cornerstone of any collaborative work.
+It&#039;s an odd thing, to be grateful for a rape scene.
+Perhaps it shouldn&#039;t be surprising that the heaviest of onstage stories are the best at fostering offstage relationships." slug = "heavy-scenes-the-fast-lane-to-a-great-rehearsal-room" title = "Heavy scenes: the fast lane to a great rehearsal room"
 +++